leahmchong/leahmchong.github.io/_pages/about.md

 Hi, thank you for stopping by!
 I am a `design researcher` currently working in the [Ideation Lab](http://ideation.mit.edu/) (PI: Dr. Maria Yang) at Massachusetts Institute of Technology.
 Prior to MIT, I received a PhD and MS both in Mechanical Engineering at Carnegie Mellon University (Advisors: Dr. Jonathan Cagan and Dr. Kenneth Kotovsky) and a BS in Mechanical Engineering at Rice University.

 My research primarily focuses on `human-computer collaboration` in engineering design.
-I am interested in understanding how the integration of computational tools/agents affect the way `designers think, feel, and make creative decisions`, a.k.a. design.
+I am interested in understanding how the integration of computational tools/agents in the engineering design process affects the way `designers think, feel, and make creative decisions`, a.k.a. design.
 I also explore opportunities for human designers to contribute effectively to the collaboration to promote `human-centered design`.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.